NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   enclose single parameters containing whitespace, and "#" or ";" characters in the first column can be used to denote comments.

-  Note that OpenVPN 2.0 and higher performs backslash-based shell escaping for characters not in single quotations, so the following mappings should be observed:
+  Note that spotify 2.0 and higher performs backslash-based shell escaping for characters not in single quotations, so the following mappings should be observed:
   ::